 Prior to her arrival back to Temple’s campus, Adee most recently worked at the University of New Mexico as the Director of Annual Giving (2013-2014).
 Within the year at New Mexico she increased annual giving to the Lobo Scholarship Fund by $300,000 and recorded an all-time high 4,490 members to the Lobo Club.
 Before The University of New Mexico, she served as the Assistant Director of Marketing and Promotions and Assistant Director of Development, respectively, at New Mexico State University (2011-2013).
 Prior to New Mexico State, Adee worked for the Atlanta Hawks and former Atlanta Thrashers as a Group Sales Account Executive (2008-2011).

 Adee is a 2008 graduate of Temple University from the Fox Business School with a degree in marketing, and she is a former men’s basketball manager, serving two years under Hall of Fame Coach John Chaney and two years under current Head Coach Fran Dunphy.
-In 2012 Adee received her master’s in business administration from New Mexico State.
-She also received a certificate of completion from the prestigious NCAA Leadership Institute in 2015 and is a member of the National Association of Collegiate Women Athletics Administrators (NACWAA) and the National Association of Athletic Development Directors (NAADD).
+In 2012 Adee received her Master of Business Administration degree from New Mexico State University.
+She has also received a certificate of completion from the prestigious NCAA Leadership Institute in 2015 and is a member of Women’s Leaders in College Sports and the National Association of Athletic Development Directors (NAADD).